 Although both virtual and augmented reality are yet to reach their maturity people are still experimenting with them and finding new ways how that technology can be implemented.
-Merchants, real estate agencies, healthcare institutions, construction companies, and even publishers are putting their minds to work in order to uncover how they can benefit from VR and AR.
+Real estate agencies, healthcare institutions, construction companies, all want to implement AR and VR into their work.
+Even online sportsbooks are putting their minds to work in order to uncover how they can benefit from VR and AR and how they can share bonus codes such as Sportingbet Bonus de bun venit with more people.
+Of course, publishers are trying to get on board as well.
 Unfortunately, implementation of the tech in the publishing domain is in its early stages so, it might be some time before the futuristic reading experience is available.
 Still, this does not mean we cannot discuss the topic, go over the current constraints and hypothesize on what we can expect.

 There were some successfully implemented VR books that are praiseworthy and the idea behind it is great.
 You are transferred into a virtual environment that looks like the one described in the scene and there is an audio feed that narrates what happens in the book.
 This is great for immersion and allows for the book to be experienced in a new way.
 It is still based on your imagination, you just share the surroundings with the protagonist.